solidsnake1298/Jellyfin-Newsletter-Plugin/README.md

 <p align='center'>
     <img src='https://github.com/solidsnake1298/Jellyfin-Newsletter-Plugin/blob/master/logo.png?raw=true'/><br>
 </p>
 This is my first end-to-end C# project, but I hope you enjoy!
+(This is also true for this fork :D )

 # Description
-This plugin automacially scans a users library (default every 4 hours), populates a list of *recently added (not previously scanned)* media, converts that data into HTML format, and sends out emails to a provided list of recipients.
+This plugin automacially scans a user\'s library (default every hour), populates a list of *recently added (not previously scanned)* media, converts that data into HTML format, and sends out emails to a provided list of recipients.
+Emails are sent out weekly, by default.

 <p align='center'>
     <img src='https://github.com/solidsnake1298/Jellyfin-Newsletter-Plugin/blob/master/NewsletterExample.png?raw=true'/><br>
 </p>

 # File Structure
-To ensure proper images are being pulled from Jellyfin's database, ensure you follow the standard Organization Scheme for naming and organizing your files. https://jellyfin.org/docs/general/server/media/books
+To ensure proper images are being pulled from Jellyfin's database, ensure you follow the standard Organization Scheme for naming and organizing your files. https://jellyfin.org/docs/general/server/media/shows

 If this format isn't followed properly, Jellyfin may have issue correctly saving the item's data in the proper database (the database that this plugin uses).